aiclub-igdtuw/AI-ML-Month/Minor Project Submissions/SOLUTION.md

 SOLUTION (POINT6) ------> GENDER : most analysis done on females
                           AGE : Most analysis is done on age group of 18 years and above.
                           Shown above two using graph and wrote abservation in google colab notebook as well(in text cell below that)

+// pl click on the pencil button to exactly see in the format that i wrote

+ANUSHA SINGH
+CSE